 If you have an abortion with an undiagnosed STD, you are at a higher risk of developing Pelvic Inflammatory Disease (PID).
 PID can lead to serious complications including infertility, ectopic pregnancy, abscess formation, and chronic pelvic pain.
-Since many women with STDs do not experience any symptoms and don’t realize they are infected, it’s important to be tested.
+Many women with STDs do not experience any symptoms and do not realize they are infected, so it’s very important to be tested.

 You may be eligible to receive free STD/STI testing at A Woman's Place Medical Clinic.
 If you think you may be at risk or if you are considering an abortion, please call us to schedule an appointment to be tested.